-During the probationary period, you will develop and begin work on your thesis topic.
-You will be offered training in relevant research methods, language, computing and other skills, and have the opportunity to attend lectures, seminars and classes in your general topic area.
-Full-time students are expected to be resident in Oxford for the PRS period.
+You will develop and begin work on your thesis topic during the probationary period.
+You will be offered training in appropriate research methods, language, computing and other skills.
+You can also attend lectures, seminars and classes in your general topic area.
+Full-time students are expected to be resident in Oxford for the probationary period.

-In terms of research methods training you are likely to have already completed appropriate research training at Master’s degree level, either within Oxford or (when recognised by appropriate research councils) another University.
-There is a joint ‘Quantitative Research Methods for Migration Studies’ course for Masters students on the MScs in Migration Studies and Refugee and Forced Migration Studies and separate ones in qualitative methods.
+Regarding research methods training, you are likely to have already completed appropriate research training at the Master’s degree level within Oxford or (when recognised by relevant research councils) another University.
+For example, there is a joint ‘Quantitative Research Methods for Migration Studies’ course on the MScs in Migration Studies and Refugee and Forced Migration Studies and separate ones in qualitative methods.
 Graduates who have followed this route will therefore have completed the necessary training.
-Students new to Oxford will be expected to attend and pass this course unless they can demonstrate equivalent research training or experience, assessed and approved.
+We expect students new to Oxford to attend and pass this course unless they can demonstrate equivalent research training or experience.

 As part of Oxford University’s programme to transform our graduate population by creating more funding opportunities for under-represented groups, a significant new PhD scholarship scheme, the Black Academic Futures Scholarships, offers UK Black and Mixed-Black students financial support to pursue graduate study at Oxford.

 Find out more about funding opportunities for under-represented groups and the University’s graduate access initiatives on the Graduate Access website.

 DPhil in Migration Studies: reflections on the first year

 2021 | Daisy Pollenne, DPhil candidate in Migration Studies

 Are you looking to embark on doctoral research on a topic related to migration?